Development of Windows XP

-The Development of Windows XP started in 1999 as a successor to the Windows Neptune and Windows Odyssey projects.
+The development of Windows XP started in 1999 as a successor to the Windows Neptune and Windows Odyssey projects.
 Neptune was originally going to be the successor of Windows Me, though based on the NT kernel.
 Microsoft merged the teams working on Neptune with that of Windows Odyssey, Windows 2000's successor, in early 2000.
 The resulting project, codenamed "Whistler", went on to become Windows XP.

-Development work on Windows XP was completed on August 24, 2001, and the operating system was released on October 25 of that year.
+Windows XP was released to manufacturing August 24, 2001, and the operating system was released to the general public on October 25 of the same year.

 "Neptune" and "Odyssey"

 In the late 1990s, initial development of what would become Windows XP was focused on two individual products; "Odyssey", which was reportedly intended to succeed the future Windows 2000, and "Neptune", which was reportedly a consumer-oriented operating system using the Windows NT architecture, succeeding the MS-DOS-based Windows 98.
 Based on the NT 5.0 kernel in Windows 2000, Neptune primarily focused on offering a simplified, task-based interface based on a concept known internally as "activity centers", originally planned to be implemented in Windows 98.
 A number of activity centers were planned, serving as hubs for email communications, playing music, managing or viewing photos, searching the Internet, and viewing recently used content.
-A single build of Neptune, 5111 (which still carried the branding of Windows 2000 in places), revealed early work on the activity center concept, with an updated user account interface and graphical login screen, common functions (such as recently used programs) being accessible from a customizable "Starting Places" page (which could be used as either a separate window, or a full-screen desktop replacement).
+A single build of Neptune, 5111 (which still carried the branding of Windows 2000 in some places), revealed early work on the activity center concept, with an updated user account interface and graphical login screen, common functions (such as recently used programs) being accessible from a customizable "Starting Places" page (which could be used as either a separate window, or a full-screen desktop replacement).
 It was later confirmed that Microsoft were planning a successor to Neptune known as Triton, although it was originally thought to be a service pack to Neptune.

 However, the project proved to be too ambitious.
 Microsoft discussed a plan to delay Neptune in favor of an interim OS known as "Asteroid", which would have been an update to Windows 2000 (Windows NT 5.0), and have a consumer-oriented version.
 At the WinHEC conference on April 7, 1999, Steve Ballmer announced an updated version of Windows 98 known as Windows Millennium, breaking a promise made by Microsoft CEO Bill Gates in 1998 that Windows 98 would be the final consumer-oriented version of Windows to use the MS-DOS architecture.
 Concepts introduced by Neptune would influence future Windows products; in Windows Me, the activity center concept was used for System Restore and Help and Support Center (which both combined Win32 code with an interface rendered using Internet Explorer's layout engine), the hub concept would be expanded on Windows Phone, and Windows 8 would similarly use a simplified user interface running atop the existing Windows shell.